sftcd/openssl/esnistuff/README.md

 - Figure out/test resumption cases.
 - Cert padding in h/s would be good.
 Pad to longest cert maybe.
 - Server API for managing ESNI public/private values w/o restart.
 - Server-side policy: should server have a concept of "only visible via ESNI"?
 E.g. some server certs might only ever be used when asked-for via ESNI.
 - Server-side policy: Various combinations of existing/non-existing SNI/ESNI and how to handle 'em.
 - What do we want/need to do to support the split backend approach? (separate fronting server from hosting server)
 - Integration with apache/nginx/wget/curl
 - Do we (really;-) need to deal with notbefore and notafter dates?
 It's a horrible source of x.509 problems, so skipped in this code for now.
 - Adding/moving tests to the OpenSSL test suites
 - Continuous integration for these patches that aim to keep the patch series current against OpenSSL master as it evolves
-- Handling this on different platforms
+- Handling this on different platforms (my ``esnikeydir`` handling in ``s_server`` may be a bit non-portable)
+- AFAIK, nobody's tested different curves/algorithms/ciphersuites - code should be alg. agile but who knows.
 - Maybe move the above to issues in github.